weeniemount/shoddy-gd-server/README.md

 # known issues
 - you cant even delete levels this server SUCKS man
 - pressing the update icon crashes 1.0 (cant tell if this is with the game or server)
-- names show up as "Unknown" on uploaded levels
+- names show up as "Unknown" on uploaded levels and comments
 - i think difficulty rating is broken aswell
+- likes fom 1.0 and likes from 1.1 clash together as the system changed in 1.1

 # credits
 robtop for making the funny cube game